Ashish-khanagwal/Awesome-web-dev/README.md

 <h4>Want to improve the website? want to collaborate on it?
 First make sure to read <a href="https://github.com/Ashish-khanagwal/Awesome-web-dev/blob/main/CONTRIBUTING.md">Contribution guidelines</a> </h4>

-<h3>Please make sure to raise the <a href="https://github.com/Ashish-khanagwal/Awesome-web-dev/issues">issues</a> first and wait to get it assigned to you, before making PR</h3>
+<p>Please make sure to raise the <a href="https://github.com/Ashish-khanagwal/Awesome-web-dev/issues">issues</a> first and wait to get it assigned to you, before making PR</p>

 ```
 Note: Have a look on already created issues, try to work on them